7 Safe Areas to Sail and Cruise in The Caribbean Hurricane Season

 Final words

-As we come to the end of this article, I hope that you now have a better understanding of hurricanes and how they impact the Caribbean during hurricane season.
+As we come to the end of this article, I hope that you now have a better understanding of hurricanes and how they impact the Caribbean in the wet season.
 We have also highlighted some great spots that are relatively safe even during the peak season and discussed the factors to consider before choosing a safe area.

 Remember, safety should always be your top priority.
 If there is a hurricane forecasted to make landfall anywhere near you, don’t take any chances – get out of there.